Tentacle Buddy

 This board interfaces directly to an LED controller, breaks out power into a convenient USB-C connector, sends the LED data down a 4-pin Pebble strand that has a Data Return line, and then sends the returned data and power out a 3-pin Pebble connector or pads.
 It is shipped with all mating connectors, but only the USB-C connector is pre-soldered.
 This allows for a variety of integrations, and you can choose what best fits your project.
 Here are the options for interfacing with LED controllers:

-• Solder a Pixelblaze Pico directly to the back of the Tentacle Buddy with the castellated edges at the top
+• Solder a Pixelblaze Pico directly to the back of the Tentacle Buddy with the castellated edges at the top.
+Apply tape to the back of the Pico first, to insulate exposed pads.

 • Populate the 0.1" right-angle headers on both the Pixelblaze Pico and the Tentacle Buddy and have a connectorized solution so you can easily swap Pixelblazes between projects